privacytrustlab/ml_privacy_meter/experiments/README.md

 ## Training models efficiently

 We have integrated the fast training library, [hlb-CIFAR10](https://github.com/tysam-code/hlb-CIFAR10), developed by [tysam-code](https://github.com/tysam-code), into Privacy Meter.
 This library achieves an impressive training accuracy of 94% on CIFAR-10 in approximately 6.84 seconds on a single A100 GPU, setting a new world speed record.
 This integration allows users to efficiently evaluate the effectiveness of the newly proposed algorithm against existing attack algorithms using the CIFAR-10 dataset.
 To leverage this fast training library, simply specify the `model_name` as `speedyresnet` in the configuration file.
 In addition, `speedyresnet` has its own hyper-parameters from `hlb-CIFAR10`, e.g., learning rate, weight decay, etc. The hyper-parameter defined in configuration files will not have an impact on the model training.
 You can set `optimizer` to `speedyresnet_optimizer`, `learning_rate` to `speedyresnet_learning_rate`, `weight_decay` to `speedyresnet_weight_decay`, `batch_size` to `speedyresnet_batch_size` and `epochs` to `speedyresnet_epochs`.
-Note that, to further speed up the training, by default, only 1000 test points are used for evaluating the model performance during the training.
+Note that the size of the test dataset used for evaluating the model during training, denoted as `num_test_size`, must be divisible by the batch size `test_batch_size`.

 ## Supported Dataset and Models